KS3 & KS4 Curriculum

 - the development of a love of learning in a safe and happy environment

 - mastery of skills in literacy and numeracy at Key Stage 3

 - being confident to be creative and to take calculated risks

 - building resilience in students when faced with academic or personal adversity

 - developing the ability of students to recognise when others need support and to make judgements about how to best provide such support

 - developing a self-awareness of physical and emotional well-being.

 At Key Stage 3, students follow the National Curriculum, its broad and balanced range of subjects providing them with a secure basis upon which to progress to GCSE.
 In Year 7, they study English, maths, science, art & photography, drama, music, French, geography, history, religious studies & philosophy, technology, computer science, physical education, dance and personal development.
-In Years 8 and 9, most students will add Spanish to this list.
+In Years 8 and 9, most students also study Spanish.

 To read more about the Key Stage 3 Curriculum please download the KS3 Curriculum booklet below.